 - 2 Provide a certificate of insurance from your organizations national governing body

 - 4 Submit a Roster to ASI Club Services

 ISOs are required to submit a Roster, contract, proof of insurance, and proof of an off-campus bank account every year.

-For additional step-by-step instructions on what is involved in starting a new ISO, please review the ISO Handbook.
+For additional step-by-step instructions on what is involved in starting a new ISO, please review the Cal Poly RSO Handbook.